MEPritchard/EduPerformance/README.md

 ![image](https://github.com/MEPritchard/EduPerformance/assets/128252526/b5ac42c4-4dd8-4d63-8799-a128c89a4aa1)

-# The goal is to increase the overall math and Portugese grades across the school.
+# The goal is to increase the overall math and Portuguese grades across the school.
 Little was gleaned from the general analysis.
 Trying to bring the bottom up is a quick way to improve the statistical standing of a group.
-Figure 3 shows the disproprotioned lower tail.
+Figure 3 shows the disproportionate lower tail.
 My plan is to create a sub-sample, grabbing the lowest 25% scored in grade 1 2 final math and the 25% lowest scores of grade 1 2 final Portuguese.
-With this sub-group identified specific actions can be taken to improve the distibution shape of the entire schools grades.
+With this subgroup identified specific actions can be taken to improve the distribution shape of the entire school's grades.
 # Fig 4 Low Fruit Math Grade Heatmap
 ![image](https://github.com/MEPritchard/EduPerformance/assets/128252526/5c94f3cc-98ca-4027-9602-0575f2218db1)